nickangtc/nickang-blog-gatsby/content/blog/2021-09-05-types-of-notes-in-a-pkm-explained-with-a-gardening-analogy-part-ii/index.md

 ---
-title: "Types of Notes in a PKM explained with a Gardening Analogy (Part II of II)"
+title: "Types of Notes in a PKM explained with a Gardening Analogy (Part II)"
 date: "2021-09-05"
-excerpt:
+excerpt: "Using a PKM requires reframing the goal from creating notes to creating connections, and a good place to start is to look at the types of notes in a PKM.
+Part 2 of 2."
-tags:
+tags: ["Personal knowledge management (PKM)"]
 ---

 *This is part II of [Types of Notes in a PKM explained with a Gardening Analogy (Part I of II)](/2021-08-29-types-of-notes-in-a-pkm-explained-with-a-gardening-analogy-part-i/).*